 Days to recover and get back to work

 Bureau of Labor Statistics data also show that there were thousands more winter slip-and-fall-related injuries that were minor and did not result in lost work time.

-SFM estimates the average winter slip-and-fall lost-time claim costs around $44,000.
+SFM estimates the average winter slip-and-fall lost-time claim to be between $40,000 and $45,000.
 The costs — direct and indirect — mount quickly and can’t be ignored.